Senpai-sama06/real-time-audio-visual-zooming/readme.md

-Python Simulation of Mask-Based Audio Beamforming
+### Mask-based Minimum Variance Distortionless Response Audio Beamforming

 This repository contains a Python pipeline for simulating and evaluating a 2-microphone "Audio Zoom" system.
 The project's goal is to overcome the $M-1$ Degree of Freedom (DoF) limit, which traditionally prevents a 2-mic array from separating multiple (N) sound sources.
 We investigate a Mask-Driven MVDR (Minimum Variance Distortionless Response) beamformer, where a time-frequency mask is used to generate a clean Noise Covariance Matrix ($\mathbf{R}_{noise}$) before the beamforming math is applied.